backerman/evego/README.md

 * Run the spatialize.sh script to generate the routing table for jump path calculations; and
 * Add the new version of `testdb.sqlite` to your changeset.

+By default, the test suite uses the provided SQLite excerpt; to test against PostgreSQL, set the `EVEGO_TEST_DBDRIVER` and `EVEGO_TEST_DBPATH` environment variables as appropriate.

 [conversion]: https://www.fuzzwork.co.uk/dump/
 [sde]: https://developers.eveonline.com/resource/static-data-export